OpenDSA/OpenDSA/RST/en/Background/Logarithms.rst

 .. topic:: Example

-   Consider the :ref:`binary search <AnalProgram>` algorithm for finding a given value within an array sorted by value from lowest to highest.
+   Consider the :ref:`binary search <binary search> <AnalProgram>` algorithm for finding a given value within an array sorted by value from lowest to highest.
    Binary search first looks at the middle element and determines if the value being searched for is in the upper half or the lower half of the array.